istio/istio.io/content/docs/concepts/traffic-management/routing/service-entries/index.md

    and [fault injection](/docs/concepts/traffic-management/network/#fault-injection)
    policies for external destinations.

-- Add a service running in a Virtual Machine to the mesh to [expand your mesh](/docs/setup/kubernetes/additional-setup/mesh-expansion/#running-services-on-a-mesh-expansion-machine).
+- Add a service running in a Virtual Machine (VM) to the mesh to [expand your mesh](/docs/setup/kubernetes/additional-setup/mesh-expansion/#running-services-on-a-mesh-expansion-machine).

 - Logically add services from a different cluster to the mesh to configure a [multicluster Istio mesh](/docs/tasks/multicluster/gateways/#configure-the-example-services)